 Snacks – This can range from onigiri rice balls to bonafide mountain-man jerky and trail mix… Pack whatever gives you the energy boost you will need!

 (Optional) Walking stick – You can purchase walking sticks at a gift shop at the mountain’s 5th station before embarking on the hike, and as you walk along the stations you can get imprints on your stick to indicate your progress.
 The imprints will cost you a few hundred yen each time though, so keep that in mind!
 Walking sticks definitely make the hike easier, and they are nice souvenirs.

-(Optional) Compressed oxygen – If you suffer from altitude sickness compressed oxygen can really help alleviate some of the dizziness or shortness of breath.
+(Optional) Compressed oxygen – If you suffer from altitude sickness, compressed oxygen can help alleviate some of the symptoms of dizziness or shortness of breath.
 Cans are available at the 5th station.

 4. Start Climbing at Night for Sunrise Surprise at the Summit.